Employing Cognitive Psychology in Medical Device Design

 What motivates us

-Another facet of cognition that medical product designers should understand has to do with motivations and desires.
+Another facet of cognition that medical device designers should understand has to do with motivations and desires.
 Though we learn to hide it well, at the most basic level we all harbor doubt, fear, insecurity and a sense of incompleteness.
 To counteract those feelings, we are drawn to objects that reflect our view of our ideal selves.
 If you see yourself as intelligent, competent and serious, you’ll be attracted to things that embody those characteristics.
 The design of a surgical tool is an example of where this can be put to use.
 With purposeful application of technique, the designer can make the tool seem sleek and precise.
 Those who value those characteristics will prefer that tool over others.
 It reflects who they are and that in turn gives them confidence, which makes them feel good about themselves.

 We are also motivated by progress, mastery and control.
 Small signs of progress can have a big effect.
 Providing feedback is especially important here.
 As they manipulate the product, provide signals that let the user know that they are progressing along the right path.

 The closer we get to a goal, the more motivated we are to continue.
 One study, for example: people were given frequent buyer cards for a coffee shop.
 Some cards required 10 stamps to get a free cup.
 Other cards required 12 stamps but two stamps were already on the card.
 In both cases, subjects needed to get 10 stamps but those who got cards that already had progress toward the goal filled up their cards faster.
 The closer we are to a goal, the more we focus on what’s remaining and the less we think about what has already been accomplished.
 And the more we focus on what’s left to do and not on what’s already been done, the more motivated we are.
 This creates a positive feedback loop.
-For devices or instruments that invove step-wise tasks, emphasizing how many steps remain until completion provides more effective feedback than does emphasizing how many steps have already been completed.
+For devices or instruments that involve step-wise tasks, emphasizing how many steps remain until completion provides more effective feedback than does emphasizing how many steps have already been completed.
 The user will be more engaged and their engagement will promote a positive user experience, which will encourage a feeling of intuitiveness.

-Understanding cognitive psychology will enable medical product designers to create products that are intuitive to use and that appeal to the target user population.
+Understanding cognitive psychology will enable medical device designers to create products that are intuitive to use and that appeal to the target user population.
 Knowing how we sense and make sense of things – how we see, understand and decide – is the foundation for good medical product design.